DisneyCoding/ClanGenPeltVisualizer/README.md

 colors is all the colors, in the format you would need to put into the game!!

 layers is the custom pelt type if you wanted to make that a pelt recipe, like how Agouti, Bengal, and Classic have layers in the game, this however is not formatted how the game wants it.

+## DISCLAIMER

+I did you AI(specifically ChatGPT) to help me learn how to do all this, and some of the code is copy and pasted from it, but i did debug it by myself and had the ideas for it all.